softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SchedulingOOF.md

-## Guiance for communicating Time-Off in Outlook Calendar to the team
+## Guidance for communicating Time-Off in Outlook Calendar to the team
 This pertains to holiday, vacation, sick-time, and emergent out-of-office situations: